sbseltzer/jasperfy/README.md

 # Orx Template Project

-This project is a template project that I'm developing as I follow the orx tutorial series and reflects an evolution of my development preferences.
-Perhaps you'll like it and perhaps adapt it to your own preferences.
+This project is a template that I'm developing as I follow the orx tutorial series.
+It reflects an evolution of my development preferences.
+Perhaps you'll like it and adapt it to your own needs.
+If you think there's a way to improve this template don't hesitate to add an issue for it or submit a pull request!
+My goal is to make this flexible and easy to adapt.

 # Usage

+Each directory contains, at the very least, a `README.md` file to explain its purpose.

 ## File Locations

-Each directory contains, at the very least, a README.md file to explain its purpose and how/when to use it.

 I use orx's bootstrap registration to set a custom default path for config files.
 I prefer keeping versioned game content outside of the bin folder, which means keeping config files outside the bin folder.
 This is why `Game.ini` is in the base directory of this project.
 You can, of course, move it to the bin directory and it will still work.